tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_01_The_unique_challenges_faced_by_startups.md

 **Resources Used:** Peer evaluation rubric, self-assessment questionnaire

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Ongoing observation and feedback during group activities and Wardley Mapping exercises', 'alignment': "Assesses participants' ability to apply concepts in real-time, mirroring the dynamic nature of startup environments"}
+* **Formative**: Ongoing observation and feedback during group activities and Wardley Mapping exercises (Alignment: Assesses participants' ability to apply concepts in real-time, mirroring the dynamic nature of startup environments)
-- {'type': 'Summative', 'description': 'Final presentation of Wardley Maps and strategies for addressing startup challenges', 'alignment': "Evaluates participants' ability to synthesize learning and create practical solutions, directly applicable to their professional roles"}
+* **Summative**: Final presentation of Wardley Maps and strategies for addressing startup challenges (Alignment: Evaluates participants' ability to synthesize learning and create practical solutions, directly applicable to their professional roles)

 ## Differentiation Strategies
-- {'learner_group': 'Novice entrepreneurs', 'strategies': 'Provide additional resources on basic business concepts, offer simplified versions of exercises, pair with more experienced participants for peer learning'}
+* **Novice entrepreneurs**: Provide additional resources on basic business concepts, offer simplified versions of exercises, pair with more experienced participants for peer learning
-- {'learner_group': 'Experienced startup founders', 'strategies': 'Offer more complex scenarios, encourage them to share their experiences, assign leadership roles in group activities'}
+* **Experienced startup founders**: Offer more complex scenarios, encourage them to share their experiences, assign leadership roles in group activities

 ## Extension Activities
-- Create a Wardley Map for your own startup or business idea
+* Create a Wardley Map for your own startup or business idea
-- Conduct a mini-workshop on Wardley Mapping for your team
+* Conduct a mini-workshop on Wardley Mapping for your team
-- Develop a strategic plan addressing the six key challenges for a hypothetical startup
+* Develop a strategic plan addressing the six key challenges for a hypothetical startup

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online communities and forums focused on startup strategies
+* Online communities and forums focused on startup strategies
-- Industry reports on startup success rates and challenges
+* Industry reports on startup success rates and challenges
-- Webinars and podcasts featuring successful startup founders
+* Webinars and podcasts featuring successful startup founders